RadhikaDeshpande1010/Retail-Order-Management-System-Model/README.md

 #### Step 1: Requirements Gathering

-1. Understand the business processes and requirements.
+Before starting the data modeling process, gather all business requirements related to the Retail Order Management System.
+Identify the key entities, relationships, and processes.
+Examples of business questions:

+1. How are orders placed by customers?
-2. Identify the key entities and relationships.
+2. What is the relationship between products, orders, and shipments?
-3. Define the scope and boundaries of the system.
+3. How are products categorized and tracked?

 #### Step 2: Create ER Diagram